sesam-community/termstore/README.md

 ## when updating terms
 - Updating terms support deprecation now
+- Updating of labels is supported now.
-- Updating of labels need to be verified
+  - Updating of labels can only write new labels, you cannot delete old labels.

 ### Functional endpoints